-High leverage levels can lead to an excessive expansion of bank asset size, which maximizes, in the short to medium term, banks' return on equity.
-At the same time, leverage-fuelled bank capital structures increase bankruptcy risk, since they are an important cause of bank failures.
-In order to avoid building-up excessive on and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
+In order to avoid building-up excessive on and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced by Bangladesh Bank.
 The leverage ratio is calibrated to act as a credible supplementary measure to the risk based capital requirements.
-The leverage ratio is expressed as a percentage which calibrated to act as a credible supplementary measure to the risk based capital requirements.